-Contraindications Do not take Amaryl and tell your doctor if:
+Do not take Amaryl and tell your doctor if:

-- You are allergic to: glimepiride or other sulfonylureas (medicines used to lower your blood sugar such as glibenclamide) or sulfonamides (medicines for bacterial infections such as sulfamethoxazole) or any of the other ingredients of this medicine (listed in section 6) - · You have insulin dependent diabetes (type 1 diabetes mellitus) - · You have diabetic ketoacidosis (a complication of diabetes when your acid level is raised in your body and you may have some of the following signs: fatigue, feeling sick (nausea), frequent urination and muscular stiffness) - You are in a diabetic coma - · You have severe kidney disease - You have a severe liver disease
+You are allergic (hypersensitive) to: Glimepiride or other sulfonylureas (medicines used to lower your blood sugar such as glibenclamide) or sulfonamides (medicines for bacterial infections such as sulfamethoxacole) or any of the other ingredients of Amaryl (listed in section 6 What Amaryl contains).

+·You have insulin dependent diabetes (type 1 diabetes mellitus)

+You have diabetic ketoacidosis (a complication of diabetes when your acid level is raised in your body and you may have some of the following signs: fatigue, feeling sick (nausea), frequent urination and muscular stiffness). •You are in a diabetic coma. •You have severe kidney disease.

+•You have a severe liver disease.
 Do not take this medicine if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before taking Amaryl.